eProsima/Fast-DDS-docs/docs/fastddsgen/python_bindings/python_bindings.rst

 Building Python auxiliary libraries
 ===================================

-.. note:: Currently only supported in Linux environments.

 *eProsima Fast DDS-Gen* can generate the required source files and CMake project to build the Python modules that allow the use of the IDL defined data types within a *Fast DDS* Python-based application.
 Each IDL file will result in a new Python module that will contain all the data types defined in the file.